Projects per year

 Personal Statement

-I am a Reader in Speech and Language Therapy with a research interest in exploring typical and atypical speech production processes across the life span.
+I am a Reader in Speech and Language Therapy with a research interest in exploring typical and atypical speech and language production processes across the life span.

 My current research focuses on dysarthria, describing its acoustic properties and determining its impact on communication in children and adults.
 I am also interested in understanding how speech changes as children grow, and how older age affects speech production processes.